 - 1967: Rex Cat Club is founded.

 The wedge-shaped head is longer than it is wide, with high cheekbones, oval eyes, a Roman nose and a strong chin.
 Ears are set high on the head, but should not be too close.

 The coat is wavy (Marcel wave) in appearance with curly whiskers and eyebrows.
-The typical cat has three types of hair, guard hairs, awn hairs and down hairs (the undercoat).
+A typical cat has three types of hair, guard hairs, awn hairs and down hairs (the undercoat).
 The Cornish Rex coat completely lacks the guard hairs, with the awn and down hairs giving the coat an incredibly soft feel.

 The Cornish Rex comes all recognised coat colours and patterns.

 The Cornish Rex is a quiet, outgoing and active cat, their friendly disposition means they like to be a part of the family and don’t like to be left out of day to day life.

 Cornish Rex cats have a high energy level and love to play well into adulthood.
 They are an acrobatic breed who like to be up high.

 Cornish Rexes are extremely intelligent cats and very affectionate, they get along with other pets and children.